-- Solid GREEN indicates that the power supply unit (PSU) has power and is operating normally. - Blinking AMBER indicates that the PSU is removed. - Solid AMBER indicates that the PSU has failed. - Off indicates that the PSU is disconnected.
+- Solid GREEN indicates that the power supply unit (PSU) has power and is operating normally - Solid AMBER indicates a Power-On Self-Test (POST) is in progress - Blinking AMBER indicates that the PSU is present but without power. - Off indicates that the PSU is not inserted in the chassis.

-System LED's
+System LED

-The system LED on the front of the chassis (SYS) is as follows:
+The system LED on the front of the chassis is as follows:

-- Off indicates no power. - Blinking GREEN indicates the node is booting. - Solid GREEN indicates normal operation. - Solid AMBER indicates the system has failed.
+- Off indicates no power

+- Blinking GREEN indicates the node is booting or the system is in diagnostic mode

+- Solid GREEN indicates normal operation

+- Solid RED indicates a critical alarm

+- Blinking RED indicates a non-critical alarm